chetanbansode/t2json/readme.md

 `t2json` does not host, store, or distribute any copyrighted content.
 It simply fetches publicly available metadata (song credits) from Tidal.

-This project is not affiliated with, endorsed by, or associated with Tidal.
+This project is not affiliated with, endorsed by, or associated with Tidal

 Users are responsible for complying with Tidal's terms of service and all applicable laws.